-Mediation based network approaches, that go beyond analyses of two variables, are very well and have a number of extensions that make them valuable tools, including for example network construction.
+Mediation based network approaches, that go beyond analyses of two variables, are very well established (34) and have a number of extensions that make them valuable tools, including for example network construction.
 But because they are predicated on the basic underlying principles of mediation they are liable to suffer from the same issues of measurement error.
-Recent advances in MR methodology, for example applying MR to genetical multivariate and mediation through –52 may offer more robust alternatives for these more complicated problems.
+Recent advances in MR methodology, for example applying MR to genetical genomics (48), multivariate MR (49) and mediation through MR (50–52) may offer more robust alternatives for these more complicated problems.

 The overarching result from our simulations is that, regardless of the method used, inferring the causal direction using an instrument of unknown biology is highly sensitive to measurement error.
 With the presence of measurement error near ubiquitous in most observational data, and our ability to measure it limited, we argue that it needs to be central to any consideration of approaches which are used in attempt to strengthen causal inference, and any putative results should be accompanied with appropriate sensitivity analysis that assesses their robustness under varying levels of measurement error.